Contact: Josh Spiegel, DNR Wildlife Biologist

 Application Deadline Is May 31

-MADISON, Wis. – The Wisconsin Department of Natural Resources (DNR) reminds hunters that the application period for the 2022 elk hunt is open through May 31.
+MADISON, Wis. – The Wisconsin Department of Natural Resources (DNR) reminds hunters that the application period for the 2023 elk hunt is open until May 31.

 Wisconsinites can purchase their elk license applications online through Go Wild or in-person by visiting a license agent.
-The application fee is $10 each and are limited to one per person.
+The application fee is $10 each and is limited to one per person.
 The DNR recommends all applicants check and update their contact information to ensure contact with successful applicants.

-If selected in the drawing, the cost of an elk hunting license for the winners of the license drawing is $49.
+If selected in the drawing, the cost of an elk hunting license is $49.
 Winners will be notified by early June.
-Wisconsin residents can only draw one elk tag once in their lifetime.
+Wisconsin residents can only draw an elk tag once in their lifetime.

 Before obtaining an elk hunting license, all winners must participate in a Wisconsin elk hunter orientation.
-The class covers Wisconsin elk history, hunting regulations, elk biology and behavior, and scouting and hunting techniques.
+The class covers Wisconsin elk history, hunting regulations, biology and behavior, and scouting/hunting techniques.

 This year's elk quota will go to the Wisconsin Natural Resources Board for approval in May.
 For more information on the elk hunt, visit the DNR Elk Hunting webpage.